dustinpfister/blog_posts/_posts/threejs-examples-sphere-mutate.md

 ### version numbers matter

-When I wrote this post I was using threejs version r127.
+When I wrote this post I was using threejs version r127, and the last time I came around to do a little editing I was using r140.

 ## 1 - The first mutation of sphere example \( r0 \)